apache/avro/CONTRIBUTING.md

 Before starting work on an enhancement, it's highly recommended to open an [issue](https://github.com/commercehub-oss/gradle-avro-plugin/issues) to describe the intended change.
 This allows for the project maintainers to provide feedback before you've done work that may not fit the project's vision.

+Some possible enhancements may have already been considered and documented.
+Check the design-docs folder for the design specification for such features.

 To run the project's build, run:

 * (Mac/Linux): `./gradlew build`